 Frank Large gave the home team an early lead but Rovers were quickly level when a Johnny Williams pile driver was parried by Harvey straight to Mabbutt, who stabbed the ball home.
 Soon after Large was brought down in the box and Mackin scored from the spot.
 It fell to Bobby Jones scoring against his old club to restore Rovers to parity.

 A 30-yard shot from Johnny Williams gave Rovers a 3-2 lead but that man Large made sure things were all square by half time.
 It was some while into the second-half before the goals started to roll in again, Mabbutt accepting a simple tap in before Large scored the Cobblers fourth goal and completed his hat trick.

 Looking at those 1997/98 Play-Off Semi-Finals, having secured a 3-1 home win many Rovers fans were already booking tickets for Wembley.
 However the Cobblers thought (quite rightly, as it turned out) that their away goal, scored late in the game, would be crucial.
-So it turned out to be, the 3-0 reverse at Sixfields was stunning.
+So it turned out to be.

 Written by Gerry Prewett.